-Law enforcement for natural resource protection is provided, as needed, by the BNL Laboratory Protection Division.
-Increased law enforcement is typically needed when trespass situations such as off-road vehicles (ATVs and dirt bikes) and poaching occur.
-ATV traffic has been an ongoing problem at BNL.
+Off-road vehicle traffic has been an ongoing problem at BNL.
 Because the site is not completely fenced, there are ample ways for people to gain access to the Lab illegally and may use existing trails or create new trails and tracks for ATVs.
 ATVs disturb the soil, impact special status species habitat, increase erosion, destroy vegetation, and further fragment natural areas.
 This is particularly true of the sensitive areas around coastal plain ponds and vernal pools.
-BNL works with the Pine Barrens Law Enforcement Task Force and on-site security in an effort to deter ATV riders, but more needs to be done to prevent further destruction of important habitat.
+Law enforcement for natural resource protection is provided, as needed, by the BNL Laboratory Protection Division.
+EPD also works with the Pine Barrens Law Enforcement Task Force and on-site security in an effort to deter ATV riders, but more needs to be done to prevent further destruction of important habitat.